-Resources for your practice educational meetings, including accessing WGPET funding via PEAS, modular programmes (including the LMC "Lunch and Learn" and PBSGL) and support for organising Away Days:
+Resources for your practice educational meetings, including accessing WGPET funding via PEMS (previously PEAS), modular programmes (including the LMC "Lunch and Learn" and PBSGL) and support for organising Away Days:

-To be eligible practices must have 8 or more educational meetings a year (of at least 1 hour duration) and provide a brief description of the learning from each meeting.
+To be eligible practices must have 8 hours or more clinical education meetings a year and provide a brief description of the learning from each meeting.
 Forms are provided, which can also be used to provide evidence for personal PDPs and appraisal portfolios.
 Please see below.

-Each full paying WGPET member who attends the meetings earns the practice £75.00 per year to support the meetings, which is payable to the practice upon the completion of a one year programme of regular meetings.
-There will now be a maximum payment limit of £800 per claim under this scheme.
+Each full paying WGPET member who attends the meetings earns the practice £75.00 per year to support the meetings, which is payable to the practice upon the completion of a 12 month programme of regular meetings.
+There is a maximum payment limit of £800 per claim under this scheme.

 As well as accessing funding to support your educational meetings the scheme encourages participants to think about what they have learned and and how it will influence their practice.
 Evidence suggests that this increases the effectiveness of the educational activity.
 Forms can also be used as evidence of learning for appraisal purposes.

-An "Educational meeting" is considered to be any meeting which is specifically organised to meet an educational need and which shows evidence of learning.
+An "Educational meeting" is considered to be any meeting which is specifically organised to meet a clinical educational need and which shows evidence of learning.

 Meetings which the practice are required to undertake for other reasons ARE NOT FUNDED under this scheme.
 It should therefore be noted that QOF, Prescribing, Significant Events, Management Meetings and Clinical Muliidisciplinary meetings (eg Frailty reviews/Gold standard reviews) DO NOT meet the educational criteria.